 A while ago we booked an Airbnb studio on a trip.
 It ended up being a granny flat in someone’s backyard.
 That particular host had built a 3 bedroom unit above the 1 bedroom studio we were staying in.
 It was peak snow season and we were paying almost $300 a night.
 The 3 bedder next to us was listed for $665 a night. $1K a day for not doing all that much…

 So I set out brainstorming ways in which we could do the same.

 Idea 1: convert the Garage into a studio.
 This was inspired by a show I’d seen on tiny homes in the US, and the example of a 25 sqm home they used to have (and maybe still have?) in Ikea.
-I quickly realised it wouldn’t work because the floor of our garage had no foundation, it’d be miserably cold at night, and suspected it was against council rules.
+I quickly realised it wouldn’t work because the floor of our garage had no foundation, it’d be miserably cold at night, and I suspected it was against council or some development rules.